isogramc/music-clip-scrap-book/README.md

 This is the front end application for the music clip scrap book project (aka Piano Tutor app).
 We used an external API called tone.js - a Web Audio framework for creating interactive music in the browser - to create an interactive music experience.

 It is a SPA React project with mock backend/external API integration.
-The following is a link to the [JSON server backend](https://github.com/isogramc/music-sb-json-backend).
-It is a REST API and our front end interacts with it using standard HTTP methods (GET, POST, PUT, and DELETE).
+The following is a link to the [JSON server backend](https://github.com/isogramc/music-sb-json-backend) also hosted here on Github.
+It is a REST API and our React front end interacts with it using standard HTTP methods (GET, POST, PUT, and DELETE).

 The React application is hosted on [Netlify](http://linkhere.co) and is integrated with our own mock backend hosted on [RENDER](https://music-clip-now.onrender.com).
 You can also view our [presentation](http://linkhere.co) for the project online.